Thelma-cnt/Netflix-Data-Analysis/README.md

 - **Genre Optimization:** Prioritize popular sub-genres in Drama and Comedy.
 - **Content Diversification:** Balance investment between Movies, TV Shows, Documentaries, and regional content.
 - **Localization Strategy:** Focus on emerging content markets such as North Africa and Asia.

----

-## Next Steps

-- Apply these lessons to larger, more complex datasets.
-- Continuously improve data handling and visualization techniques in future projects.